vlstill/presentations/concur_s2017/pres.md

 **Dependency Quantified Boolean Formulas** (\DQBF)

-*   every existentially quantified variable specifies which universally quantified variables it can depend on
+*   every existentially-quantified variable specifies which universally-quantified variables it can depend on

 $$\forall x_1, x_2, x_3\,\exists y_1 (x_1, x_3), y_2(x_2, x_1).\ \Phi$$

-*   more general then \QBF
+*   more general than \QBF
 *   satisfiability is \NEXPTIME-complete

 ## Refresh: Theory of Bitvectors